 Why Does the U.S. Military Celebrate White Supremacy?
 The white supremacist who murdered nine black churchgoers in Charleston, S.C., five years ago dispensed with the fiction that the Confederate battle flag was an innocuous symbol of “Southern pride.”

 NYTM’s goal is to build a sustainable and diverse technology industry that drives economic growth, leads innovation, and creates positive, high-impact change.
+The organization’s perennially sold-out monthly events have served as a springboard for hundreds of the city’s technology start-ups from Tumblr to Foursquare to Livestream.
 What I Learned From Breaking the Law.
 The Raines family in Michigan, August 1969 (Photo courtesy of 1971) Editor’s Note: This lecture, given to the Society of Christian Ethics on January 10, 2015, is reprinted with the permission of the author.

 The rest is -- or isn't -- history, depending on your point of view The Washington Post Magazine, Sunday, July 27, 1997, p.
-W16 BYLINE: Bob Thompson.
 Einstein belief in god childish.
 Why I Am Not A Christian, by Bertrand Russell.
 Introductory note: Russell delivered this lecture on March 6, 1927 to the National Secular Society, South London Branch, at Battersea Town Hall.

 Published in pamphlet form in that same year, the essay subsequently achieved new fame with Paul Edwards' edition of Russell's book, Why I Am Not a Christian and Other Essays ...
 (1957).
 As your Chairman has told you, the subject about which I am going to speak to you tonight is "Why I Am Not a Christian. " Perhaps it would be as well, first of all, to try to make out what one means by the word Christian.
 It is used these days in a very loose sense by a great many people.